QR Codes

 Getting Started with QR Codes

 QR Code Creator and Scanner is a Chrome App that can be accessed via Chromebooks.
-All users should install this app from the BCPS Chrome Web Store.
+All users should install this app from the BCPS Google Play Store icon on the Chrome shelf.

 Ideas for Use